Democracy Lab FIG

 FIG Students in the Classroom

-All FIG students have seats saved in small, discussion-based seminars in the fall and spring semesters that explore the revolutionary, constitutional, and intellectual origins of democracy in the US and around the globe:
+In the fall and spring semesters of their first year on campus, FIG students have seats saved for them in small, discussion-based seminars that explore the revolutionary, constitutional, and intellectual origins of democracy in the US and around the globe:

-In addition, FIG students take an “Intro to Constitutional Democracy” one-credit hour seminar in the fall as well as Kinder Institute Director Jay Sexton’s lecture on the global history of the Civil War.
+In addition, all FIG students take an “Intro to Constitutional Democracy” one-credit hour seminar in the fall, as well as Kinder Institute Director Jay Sexton’s lecture on the global history of the Civil War (HIST 2150).

 FIG Students outside the Classroom

-Whether it’s a day-trip to St. Louis, a study hall at Uprise Bakery, or a murder mystery dinner on the fourth floor of Jesse Hall, our team of undergraduate events coordinators, led by Program Director Dr. Jordan Pellerito, design a dizzying array of events that allow FIG students to start forging lifelong friendships outside the classroom as soon as they get to campus.
+Whether it’s a day-trip to St. Louis, a study hall at Uprise Bakery, or a murder mystery dinner on the fourth floor of Jesse Hall, our team of undergraduate event programming fellows, led by FIG Director Dr. Jordan Pellerito, design a dizzying array of extracurricular activities that allow FIG students to start forging lifelong friendships outside the classroom as soon as they get to campus.

 Getting Introduced to the Kinder Institute